 The Media Reform Coalition was founded in 2011.
 For the past decade, it has brought together academics, media professionals and activists to demand that Britain’s media ecology become more accountable, democratic and sustainable.
-The current Chair is Professor Natalie Fenton (Goldsmiths) and the Vice-Chair is Dr Tom Mills (Aston University).
+The current Chair is Dr Tom Mills (Aston University) and Vice Chair is Riaz Meer (BECTU).

 The BBC and Beyond: Reimagining Public Media is a campaign running up until April 2022.
 The campaign coordinator is Dr Debs Grayson.
 The Campaign Advisory Board is: